SumaiyaTariqueLabiba/SumaiyaTariqueLabiba/README.md

 - I’m currently learning VLSI Design Verification methods and protocols.
 - I’m looking to collaborate on projects and research papers on technological advancements in VLSI Chip design, System Architecture, Verification methods, tools, protocols and more!
 - Contact me: Linkedin - https://www.linkedin.com/in/sumaiya-tarique-labiba
 - Fun fact: I like doing nothing.
-Builds character.
+Builds character

 <!---
 SumaiyaTariqueLabiba/SumaiyaTariqueLabiba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.